notarealnumber/LammpsDataInput/Readme.txt

 This is work in progress!!!

-As input files the publicly available Interface Force Field are used. https://bionanostructures.com/interface-md/
+Input files can be downloaded from the publicly available Interface Force Field. https://bionanostructures.com/interface-md/